solt87/backup-home/README.md

 # Backup-home

-This is a simple script I created to easily backup my needed files and directories from my home directory.
+These are two simple scripts I created to easily backup my needed files and directories from my home directory.

 ## Setting things up